petsc/petsc/doc/install/windows.rst

          $ C:\cygwin\bin\mintty.exe

    #.
-Verify if the compilers are useable (by running cl, ifort in this Cygwin
+Verify if the compilers are usable (by running cl, ifort in this Cygwin
       terminal/bash-shell).

    #.
 Now run ``configure`` with ``win32fe`` [#win32]_ and then build the libraries with